DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+# Scenarios

+There are three important scenarios for deploying a QUIC proxy: the home server scenario, the hidden client scenario, and the onion scenario.

+## Home Server Scenario

+It is often difficult to connect to a home server.
+The IP address might change over time.
+Firewalls in the home router or in the network may block incoming connections.
+Deploying a "proxy in the cloud" helps resolve these issues.

+In the simplest instatiation of the scenario, the home server establishes QUIC connection with proxy server "in the cloud", and the DNS records of the homeserver point to address of the proxy server in the cloud.
+The clients of the home server will send their QUIC messages to the proxy.
+The proxy will identify the final destination of the messages by looking at the SNI in Initial packets, or the Destination CID in handshake and short packets.
+The proxy forwards these packets to the QUIC server as "datagram".
+The home server treat packets as if received on UDP socket.
+The home server forwards its own packets to the proxy as datagram.
+The proxy relays QUIC packets to the client.

+Optionally, the QUIC server may use the "preferred address" mechanism to suggest migration to a direct connection, bypassing the proxy.

+Optionally, local clients may discover the local server, without using the proxy.

+## Hidden client scenario

+There are many clients who would rather not establish a direct connection to web servers, for example to avoid location tracking.
+The clients can do that for their QUIC connection by running through a proxy server.
+The web server will only see the IP address of the proxy, not that of the client.

+In a simple instantioation of the scenario, the client establishes a QUIC connection with the proxy.
+The client sends QUIC messages to the proxy as datagrams.
+The proxy decapsulates the messages, sends them to web server.
+The web server replies to proxy.
+The proxy uses the destination CID to determines which client should process the packet, and forwards QUIC messages as Datagrams on the client-proxy connection.

+## Onion scenario

+The hidden client scenario only provides partial connection against tracking, because the proxy knows the address of the client.
+Onion routing solves that issue.
+Onion routing is available for TCP/TLS, but the proxy design should make it available for QUIC as well.

+In the onion scenario, the client establishes a connection to proxy, then through that to another proxy, etc. This creates a tree of proxies rooted at the client.
+QUIC connections are mapped to a specific branch of the tree.
+The first proxy knows the actual address of the client, but the other proxies only know the address of the previous proxy.
+To assure reasonable privacy, the path should include at least 3 proxies.

+Hidden server can similarly hide between several layers of proxy.
+Hidden servers should not publish their address in the DNS.
+They may use an Onion DHT service instead (see Tor ".onion"), or in fact any other mechanism.
+This is out of scope in this spec.

 # Requirements